Wednesday, November 13th, 7 – 9 pm

 Admission: $5 (cash only)

-ABOUT OUR HOST
+ABOUT OUR HOSTS

 The St. John’s Storytelling Circle runs the second Wednesday of each month from 7:00 – 9:00 pm at Erin’s Pub, with opportunities for new storytellers to spin a yarn.
 Erin’s Pub is located at 186 Water Street, St. John’s, Newfoundland, Canada.